Entangled humpback whale cleared of marine debris off Maui - NewsBreak

 Entangled humpback whale cleared of marine debris off Maui

-There was more than 500 feet (152 meters) of line that was wrapped tightly around the humpback’s head.
+There was more than 500 feet of line that was wrapped tightly around the humpback's head.

 "Once freed, the mother and her calf went into resting behavior, with the calf tucking under the mother’s chin.
 The successful response increased the survival chances for both the mother and her calf," NOAA said in a statement.